StigNygaard/lastfm-widgets/services/README.md

 2. **CORS handling** — Last.fm's API does not return permissive CORS headers by default.
 The proxy injects `Access-Control-Allow-Origin` based on a configurable hostname whitelist.
 3. **Caching and throttling** — Last.fm's API has intermittent downtime and aggressive rate limiting.
 The proxy caches the last successful response and serves it (stale-while-revalidate) when upstream requests fail.
 A hibernate mode also pauses outgoing requests entirely after a rate-limit response, to avoid getting the API key banned.

-Two implementations exist, functionally identical: A Deno KV based version and a Cloudflare Workers port.
+Three implementations exist, functionally identical: Two Deno versions and a Cloudflare Workers port.

 ---